There are two similar-sounding words commonly used in the garden-making lexicon that can get confusing.

 (this is all your daffodils, tulips, crocus, allium, chiondaxa, fritillaria, etc.)

 Spring-planted bulbs will bloom in the summer.

 These seem to be less common but include lilies, crocosmia, gladiolas, elephant ear, cannas etc.

-The selection here is less, but includes colchicum, autumn crocus, lycoris, sternbergia, and a couple others.
+The selection here is less but includes colchicum, autumn crocus, lycoris, sternbergia, and a couple of others.